 Why does God rescue his people?
 What's the point?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 4.

 Choose one of the following characteristics of God to reflect on: wisdom, justice, or love.
 How have you specifically experienced that one characteristic of God in your life?